mrquincle/pointnet-keras/README.md

 # Classification

-All corresponding .h5 files can be found under Prepdata (for training) and Prepdata_test for testing.
+All corresponding .h5 files can be found under PrepData (for training) and PrepData_test for testing.
 This makes it possible to run it from https://colab.research.google.com.

 You can experiment with it from the command line, open a new Notebook.
 Go to "Edit" - "Notebook settings" and select a GPU for acceleration.